nghiep2k3/Real-time-delivery-application-using-distributed-servers/README.md

 # Real-time-delivery-application-using-distributed-servers
-Here's a comprehensive list of potential functions and features for a real-time delivery application using distributed servers:

 ### 1. **User Registration and Authentication**
    - **Register User**: Allows new users to create an account with basic information (name, phone, address).